One Direction’s Liam Payne Is Living His Dream With Cheryl Cole And New Baby

 “She [Cheryl Cole] is a wonderful, wonderful person and it’s amazing to have someone who can relate to so much of things, someone who’s taken greater steps than me.
 Her solo career was amazing.
 She’s been in the industry for 14 years now.
 She fully supports me.
 We’re super happy.
 It’s a very personal, precious time for us.
 I’m still learning.
 I’m only 23.”

-Cheryl Cole started her career when One Direction’s Liam Payne was nine so it is possible that he did have a crush on her from a very early age.
+Cheryl Cole started her career when One Direction’s Liam Payne was 9 so it is possible that he did have a crush on her from a very early age.
 Isn’t that amazing?

 RELATED REPORTS FROM THE INQUISITR